Fairey Delta 2: Flight testing

 On 15 February 1956, WG777, the second Delta 2, performed its maiden flight from RAF Boscombe Down; piloted by Twiss, the aircraft reached transonic speeds during this first flight.
 Following the final contractor check flight on 14 April 1956, WG777 was formally accepted, upon which it was assigned to the RAE's high-speed research programme, conducting measurement, stability and handling research.
 In September 1956, both aircraft performed flight displays at the Farnborough Airshow in Hampshire.
 The Delta 2 was typically used to conduct a multitude of tests including aerodynamics characteristics, handling, and stability performance.

 Testing of the Delta 2 was carried out in France for some time, in part due to Fairey's good relations with Dassault Aviation of France and the French Air Force.
-In October and November 1956, a total of 47 low-level supersonic test flights were conducted from Cazaux Air Base, Bordeaux, France; a detachment of Dassault engineers closely observed these trials, learning a great deal about delta wing aircraft from the FD2.
-Dassault went on to produce the MD.550 Mystère-Delta design, which Wood notes "bore a striking resemblance" to the FD2; the MD.550 design would proceed to be manufactured as the successful Dassault Mirage III fighter.
-Wood credits the Delta 2 as having served to confirm Dassault's theories and supporting the designing and development of the Mirage III.
+In October and November 1956, a total of 47 low-level supersonic test flights were conducted from Cazaux Air Base, Bordeaux, France; a detachment of Dassault engineers observed these trials, learning a great deal about delta wing aircraft from the FD2.
+Dassault had flown the MD.550 Mystère-Delta design in June 1955, which Wood notes "bore a striking resemblance to the layout of the FD.2".
+The MD.550 design would proceed to be manufactured as the successful Dassault Mirage III fighter, which first flew two days after the return of the FD.2 from the tests in France.
+Wood credits the Delta 2 as having served to confirm Dassault's theories and supporting the Mirage III program.

 Once the manufacturer's testing was completed, both aircraft were formally handed over to the RAE.
 In addition to providing the institution with useful information on the characteristics of the 60°-swept delta wing, from 1958 onwards, the FD2 aircraft participated in various research projects and flying trials, including an investigation into the performance of ejector-type propulsive nozzles.
 The substantial rebuilding of the aircraft to participate in further research was first mooted in that same year as well.
 In its original configuration, the Delta 2 performed flight tests, interspersed with periods of storage, up until mid-1966.